 3. Senior Chemical Engineer

 One of the first career paths that Chemical Engineer graduates aim for is to become Senior Chemical Engineers.
 A Senior Chemical Engineer is technically ‘the senior’ of the team.
 As a senior, he is responsible for ensuring all work is done according to expectations.
 He monitors the performances of his employees and confronts them as needed.
+Professional should also help recent students; get them accustomed to the working environment, chemicals, biomedical materials, technology, systems and everything else within a workplace.

 Some of the industries that need Senior Chemical Engineers are vehicle businesses, military, and energy services among many other industries.